 After the 3 hrs, it was time to relax and lap up the views while sipping on award winning Deep Creek beer, munching on pizza and yarning/comparing race times with your mates.
 Followed by prize giving, where some great spot prizes were also on offer from our sponsors Mt Eden Cycles (MEC), Botany Honda Motorcycles, Rydges Formosa, Seat Saver and 440.

 An impressive 42 riders were entered in the Grom (U18) category, the youngest was 9 years old.
-Next event we will definitely be more categories for the younger riders.
+Next event we will definitely have more categories for the younger riders.
 It was very tough competition in this category with only 7 seconds between 1st and 2nd and 1 second between 2nd and 3rd.
 Heath Patton took out 1st place, Jesse Schimanski in 2nd and Andrew Pietersen in 3rd.

 Taking out the women’s overall was George Swift, followed by Charlotte Rayner in 2nd and Kayla Russell in 3rd place.